links

 Chorus:

 Depth=Depth of the modulation signal.
 At lowest settings the result is flanging.
-At the highest settings the result is chorus.
+At higher settings the result is chorus.

 Ensemble